ZahidSolorzano/ZahidSolorzano/project-2-registration/test-cases.md

 3. Click Submit button

 **Expected Result:**
-- User is allowed to upload images with diferent formats
+- User is allowed to upload images with different formats
-- Form should be submited
+- Form should be submitted

 **Actual Result:**
 - User is allowed to upload images with diferent formats